6r1d/IDFB/README.md

 # Configuring

 You need to fill out certain configuration parameters for the bot to work properly.
-The configuration is split between the top-level parameters and the configuration file.
+The configuration is split between the command-line arguments and the configuration file.

-## Top-level parameters
+## Command-line arguments

 The following are the available command-line arguments for configuring the bot: